 "But My covenant I will establish with Isaac, whom Sarah will bear to you at this season next year."
 (Genesis 17:21)

 Avraham and Sarah had been childless well into their old age.
-This served G-d's sovereign purposes of giving them a child at the time He had established.
+This served G-d's sovereign purpose of giving them a child at the time He had established.
 It was the moed, the appointed time, for the birth of Yitzchak [Isaac].
 There could be no time for his birth other than that which G-d had established.
-We see throughout the rest of Scripture the terrible consequences of death, violence, and hatred that resulted from Sarah's unwillingness to be patient and wait for G-d's appointed time.
-Instead she tried to have a child through her maid servant, Hagar.
+Throughout the rest of Scripture, we see the terrible consequences of death, violence, and hatred that resulted from Sarah's unwillingness to be patient and wait for G-d's appointed time.
+Instead, she tried to have a child through her maidservant, Hagar.

 "Is anything too difficult for the LORD?
 At the appointed time I will return to you, at this time next year, and Sarah will have a son."
 (Genesis 18:14)